elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 While not a technically complicated example, there is surprising power in having a primitive built into your programming language which trivializes the implementation of the Template Method design pattern.
 If you look at Ruby's `Enumerable` module and the powerful features it offers, you might think it would be a much more complicated example to study.
 But it too hinges on Template Method and requires only an `each()` method to give you all sorts of complex functionality including things like `select()`, `map()`, and `inject()`.
 If you haven't tried it before, you should certainly try to roll your own `Enumerable` module to get a sense of just how useful mixins can be.

 We can also invert this relationship by having our class define a template, and then relying on the module that we mix in to provide the necessary details.
-If we look back at an previous example `TicTacToe`, we can see a practical example of this technique by looking at the play method in our `TicTacToe::Game` class.
+If we look back at a previous example `TicTacToe`, we can see a practical example of this technique by looking at the play method in our `TicTacToe::Game` class.

 ```ruby
 module TicTacToe